springfall2008/batpred/README.md

 max_windows - 128                      # Ensure you have enough slots
-rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more rate_high_threshold - 1.2              # Consider more valuable export slots only predbat_metric_battery_cycle - 0       # Currently setting this non-zero breaks the optimisation of these tariffs
+rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more rate_high_threshold - 1.2              # Consider more valuable export slots only
 ```

 If you have a fixed export rate then follow the above for variable rates but change: